EnviableOne/WSUS-Maintainance/README.md

 # WSUS-Tidy
 This Script Identifies information on WSUS servers that does not relate to Machines joined to the domain and optionally removes them from each WSUS Server

+#Get-WSUS-Settings
+This Script shows the Update Settings on a specified machine

 # Licence
    Copyright {2019} {Enviable Network Support and Solutions Ltd.}